An American Tail: Fievel Goes West: Plot

-In 1890, five years after immigrating to the United States, the impoverished Mousekewitz family discovers that conditions are not as ideal as they had hoped, as they find themselves still struggling against the attacks of mouse-hungry cats.
-Fievel spends his days thinking about a bloodhound-sheriff named Wylie Burp, while Tanya dreams of becoming a singer.
-Meanwhile, Tiger's girlfriend, Miss Kitty, leaves him to find a new life out west, remarking that perhaps she is looking for "a cat that's more like a dog".
+In 1890, five years after emigrating to the United States, the impoverished Mousekewitz family are still struggling against the attacks of mouse-hungry cats.
+Fievel spends his days thinking about a bloodhound-sheriff called Wylie Burp, while Tanya dreams of becoming a singer.
+Meanwhile, Tiger's girlfriend, Miss Kitty, leaves him to find a new life out west, remarking that she is looking for "a cat that's more like a dog".

 A British aristocratic cat named Cat R. Waul launches an attack on the mice, forcing them to flee into the sewers.
-There, they come across a cowboy mouse, who is in fact a marionette controlled by Cat R. Waul, who tricks the mice into moving to a better life out west.
+There, they come across a cowboy mouse, who is in fact a marionette controlled by Waul, who tricks the mice into moving out west.
 Tiger tries catching up with his friends, but is thrown off course by a group of dogs.
-While on the train, Fievel wanders into the livestock car, where he overhears the cats' intentions to turn the mice into "mouse burgers".
-After being discovered, Fievel tries to flee but Cat R. Waul has his hench-spider, T.R.
+While on the train, Fievel wanders into the livestock car and overhears the cats' intentions to eat the mice.
+After being discovered, Fievel tries to flee but Waul has his hench-spider, T.R.
 Chula, strand Fievel in the middle of the desert.
-Devastated once again over his loss, his family arrives in Green River, Utah.
+Devastated over his loss, his family arrives in Green River, Utah.

 Upon arrival in Green River, Chula blocks up the water tower, drying up the river.
-Cat R. Waul approaches the mice and proposes to build a new saloon together, although intending to trick the mice into doing the bulk of the work and then eat them afterwards.
-Meanwhile, Fievel is wandering aimlessly through the desert, as is Tiger, who has found his way out west as well, and they pass each other.
-However, they each figure that the other is a mirage and continue on their separate ways.
+Cat R. Waul approaches the mice and proposes to build a new saloon together, though he intends to trick them into doing the bulk of the work and eat them afterward.
+Meanwhile, Fievel wanders aimlessly through the desert, as does Tiger, who has found his way out west as well; they mistake each other for mirages and carry on their separate ways.
 Tiger is captured by a local mouse native tribe and hailed as a god.
-Fievel is picked up by a hawk, dropped over the mouse native village and reunites with Tiger.
-Tiger chooses to stay in while Fievel catches a passing tumbleweed, which takes him to Green River.
-He reunites with his family, but when he tells them Cat R. Waul's plans, they figure he is hallucinating due to the desert heat.
-Entering the saloon, Fievel overhears the cats' plan yet again and is discovered once more by Cat R. Waul.
-Cat R. Waul tries eating Fievel, but is thwarted when he hears Tanya singing.
-He sends Tanya to Miss Kitty, who is now a saloon-girl cat and she reveals that she came at Cat R. Waul's request.
-He tells Miss Kitty to put her on stage and Tanya performs for the cats.
-Meanwhile, Fievel is chased by Chula and briefly taken prisoner, but flees.
+Fievel is picked up by a hawk, but the natives attack it and he falls into the village, where he reunites with Tiger.
+Tiger chooses to stay while Fievel catches a passing tumbleweed, which takes him to Green River.
+He reunites with his family, but they are oblivious to Cat R. Waul's plans.
+At the saloon, Fievel overhears the cats' plan in more detail and is discovered once more by Cat R. Waul, who tries to eat Fievel but is distracted when he hears Tanya singing.
+He sends Tanya to Miss Kitty, who is now a saloon-girl cat and reveals that she came at Waul's request.
+He tells Miss Kitty to put her on stage, where Tanya performs for the cats.
+Meanwhile, Fievel is chased by Chula and taken prisoner, but escapes.